liuyinz/binky.el/README.md

 Jump between points like a rabbit !

 This package provides commands to jump between points in buffers and files.
-Marked position, last jump position and recent buffers are all supported in same mechanism like `point-to-register` but with an enhanced experience.
+Pin position, float position and last jump position are all supported in same mechanism like `point-to-register' and `register-to-point' but with an enhanced experience.

 <!-- markdown-toc start -->